craftingcity/The-Known-World/An Ode to My Love.md

 Strong.
 She holds herself as such, and she claims the space around her with ease.
 The others barely notice.
 Beautiful, in every sense of the word.

-And so the Predator became the Prey.
-For a moment, she felt it.
-As the fear of being noticed quickly faded into the freedom of the gesture, she was, for a moment, being reflected.
+And so, for a fleeting half-second, the Predator became the Prey.
+For just a moment, she felt it.
+The fear of being noticed quickly faded into the freedom of the gesture, she was, for a moment, being Reflected.
 Recognized.
-Accepted, even Challenged.
+Accepted, or maybe even Challenged?

 "Defend yourself.
-I am nothing to be "
+I can see you, and I am not to be trifled with" says the Mouse.

+And so she does - Obfuscation, Mystery, Denial - remain Aloof, remain Unbothered, keeping her footing as best she can, she parries;

+"Whatever could you mean?
+I am inculpable, for I am enigma and unknowable."

+A poor retort, and she knows it, but it is accepted for everyone to hear - but the Hunter knows better.
+She has been caught, a glimpse of the Hunter has been revealed for who she really is.
+A hound, a slobbering mutt at that, but a dog smart enough to wriggle and run when she's being caught.

+The Mouse lets her free.
+This moment is the beginning of everything, but the moment is fleeting, a whisper